Building better products: Idea boards at work

+Remember, no idea is a bad idea!
 The more ideas on your boards, the easier it will be to find a solution.
-When you are in the early stages of a productive idea board session, add anything that you come across that relates to the subject at hand to your board!
+When you are in the early stages of a productive brainstorming session, add anything that you come across that relates to the subject on your board!

 Adding content into a board is very simple to do in Conceptboard.
-Insert any image or text from your computer or the web by dragging and dropping directly into your board.
+Simply drag and drop any image or text from your computer or the web directly into your board.
 You can insert most file formats.
 Any file types that are not supported can be accessed via the ‘Downloads & export’ dialog.
 Or, if you’ve found a relatable website that you would like your team to see, simply copy the URL link and paste it into the board.
 This will create an automatic sticky note.

 Note: Sticky notes can be changed to the needs of your team.
-Color code them and change the size of the font to fit what your team prefers.
+Color code them and change the size of the font to match your own style.

 Sharing your Online Idea Board

-Other than plying a physical idea board off the wall, there are very limited ways to be able to show it to others; which in turn will limit the team to that location.
+Apart from taking a physical Idea Board off the wall, there are very limited ways you can show it to others, especially if you’re part of a remote team.
 This type of workflow tends to be static and not useful in today’s rapidly changing work culture.
-This is why a real-time collaboration tool is needed to easily share all of your idea boards with as many people as you need.
+This is why a real-time collaboration tool is so valuable so you can easily share your Idea Boards with as many people as you need.

-It is not a problem to make a physical copy of a board!
+It is also possible to make a physical copy of a board!
 Export your entire board to save it on your computer or to print it.
 You can also export specific sections from your board with ease.
 Remember, all comments and mark-ups will be exported as well, as long as the arrow-head of the comment is over the section.